Nimoscmp/weather-api/README.md

 # Weather dashboard

-This is a project where you can explore the weather of the main cities in the world into a dashboard.
+First of all, this is a project where you can explore the weather of the main cities in the world into a dashboard.

 ## Available Scripts